gomander/discord-rust-bot/README.md

 Create a table in Supabase called "threads_to_channels" with the primary key column being "thread_id" and another column "channel_id".
 Both should non-nullable text and unique.

-Here is a SQL query to create such a table.
+Here is a SQL query to create such a table using the Supabase SQL editor.

 ```sql
 CREATE TABLE